MalloyPower/parsing-python/grammar-artefacts/README.md

 ## Starting point: the EBNF Python grammars.

 These were downloaded from python.org and extracted from the source.
-We have divided this into two directories based (mostly) on major and minor version numbers:
+We have divided this into two directories based on differences.
+This almost corresponds to major and minor versions so we have:

-01-ebnf-major-versions and 02-ebnf-minor-versions
+01-ebnf-major-versions: grammars that differed from their predecessor
+02-ebnf-minor-versions: grammars the same a their predecessor

 We don't consider any of the grammars from the 02-ebnf-minor-versions directory any further here.

-The 01-ebnf-major-versions directory contains two minor versions, 2.4.3 and 2.7.2, since they are different from the grammars for the corresponding major versions.
-The grammar for the major version 2.1 is omitted since it is the same as 2.0.
+Actually, the folder 01-ebnf-major-versions also contains three grammars that have non-relevant modifications from their predecessor:
+2.3, 2.4.3, 2.7.2.
+The mofiications we may when converting these to parsers will eliminate those differences, so they are not considered further in the paper.

-The 01-ebnf-major-versions directory also contains EBNFs for 1.x versions of Python, but we have not done anything further with these.
+The 01-ebnf-major-versions directory also contains a subdiretory with EBNFs for Python series 1, but we have not done anything further with these.

 ## Transforming EBNF to menhir parsers